Deep Tissue

 This is a modern western modality focused on breaking up adhesions and initiating the body’s inflammation process in order to invite the body’s natural healing response.
 While not directly connected, this technique is very similar to the ancient Traditional Chinese Medicine practice known as “Gua Sha” which draws toxins and excess heat to be released at the surface of the body.
 Graston Technique incorporates the use of instrument-assisted soft tissue mobilization to speed up recovery after injury.

-Graston Technique Therapists: Kiley LaFramboise, Robin Frazier, Kathryn Marks, Nicole Erwin, Hannah Fessenden
+Graston Technique Therapists: Kiley LaFramboise, Robin Barbee, Kathryn Marks, Karla Swafford

 Targeting the Lymphatic System—which supports our body’s immune function—Lymphatic Drainage Massage uses gentle pressure and a specific sequence to encourage better function in filtering foreign contaminants.
 Unlike the blood which gets pumped through the body by the contractions of the heart, the lymph fluid does not have a pump, and thus flows more easily when stimulated by body movement and LDM.
 Clients who are recovering from surgery, or suffer with allergies, edema (swelling), and auto-immune diseases can benefit greatly from this modality.